1dentified/Protoss/observer/README.md

     - 4x 150GB
   - 7 physical NICs (depending on what segregated traffic will be monitored)

+[ONLY 2 LOCAL SPAN SESSIONS - NEEDS TO BE UPDATED!]

 ## Server
   - Raid Setup
     - Volume 1 (system) Create the first volume in a RAID1 configuration using the two 75GB HDDs.